charlesrollin/tiny_search_engine/README.md

 The steps are quite equivalent in complexity for both use expensive operations:

 * the stemming in the Parse step
-* the weights computations in the Merge step (costly mathematical operations)
+* the weights computations in the Merge step (expensive mathematical operations)

 ### Index size